 “Under the desk, Etta’s right hand clenched.
 It was just as Alma had described.
 Little by little, all the young men from all over the country heading east, marching past Alma’s convent in mismatched socks, draining out like a hot summer’s stream.
 Etta looked at her student, his hands folded into each other, calm, still at his desk.
 Just like that, she thought; it’s that easy, they go just like that.
 She felt very heavy.
 When are you going?
 She said.”

 This book travels through different narratives and different periods of time that makes it a very interesting read by allowing the reader into the hearts and minds of its main characters and their meaning of love.
-The author reveals a lot about the characters through their acquired wisdom along the way while still maintaining an air of mystery as to their past experiences, current motivations, and how became connected.
-Each character is given their due respect throughout the story which made the execution fully-developed and appreciated on my end.
-Some may find it difficult to read with its concise dialogue that is interchangeable between characters and is written without anticipated punctuation, but with focus and concentration I am sure you will get accustomed to it.
+The author reveals a lot about the characters through their acquired wisdom along the way while still maintaining an air of mystery as to their past experiences, current motivations, and how they became connected.
+Each character is given their time throughout the story which made the execution fully-developed and much appreciated on my end.
+Some may find it difficult to read with its concise dialogue that is interchangeable between characters and is written without punctuation, but with focus and concentration I am sure you will get accustomed to it.
 What caused me problems throughout the novel were the blurring of lines between illusions, reflections, projections, dreamscapes and realities.
-I would recommend this novel to people that enjoy, and those that have enough patience for the literary prose that you will experience within these pages.
+I would recommend this novel to people that enjoy this type of style, and those that have enough patience for the literary prose that you will experience within these pages.